Crafting Long-Term Confidence for the People and Causes You Care About

 4. How often should I update my estate plan?

-Most people should review it every few years, and anytime there’s a major life change—marriage, divorce, new child or grandchild, relocation, business sale, or a significant change in assets or laws.
+Most people should review it every few years, and anytime there’s a major life change—marriage, divorce, new child or grandchild, relocation, business sale, a change in the fitness of anyone named in any documents, or a significant change in assets or laws.

 5. Can you help with beneficiary designations and account titling?